Translate

 Imagine for a moment, that you are a sentient life form on another planet and just like human beings you live and die a certain amount of time.
 But you know for certain there is no afterlife.
 Would this affect how you approach your existence?

-I asked this question because I find an ever-growing number of people don't take advantage of what their life offers.
+I ask this question because I find an ever-growing number of people don't take advantage of what their life offers.
 Put simply, that is that they are aware they exist; they can affect change in their environment and yet they do not alter their situation in a positive manner but instead reinforce negative behavior, and all the while completing bitterly about the situation.
 This is analogous to putting one's hand in very hot water and yet insisting that they do not want to take their arm out of the scalding liquid, because that would be a change.
 For years, this same group of individuals keeps stating that they are unhappy but they keep doing the very things that entrench their discomfort.
 Any change in the status quo is met immediately with negativity.
 Offer to give them empowering tools and they resist that too.

 The only way I can rationalize this in my head, is that they must be waiting for some marvellous afterlife.
 But I'm willing to bet they would resist that change as well.
 This boggles my mind.
 Yet I know people just like this today, in the 21st-century.
 A time in human history when there are so many opportunities, regardless of your physical or mental situation.
 It does take a fair bit of work in some cases to utilize these opportunities.
 One may have to negotiate with funding sources for equipment, or take a field of study.
 In the situation where the person cannot do any of the things necessary to utilize opportunities, they can form a group which could assist them in reaching a goal.